 Our work aims to decolonise data that has previously been inaccessible to those who really need it: rainforest communities.

-If you rely on rainforest to live and have thousands of years of inherited knowledge, monitoring the forest is part of your everyday.
-However, the climate is changing rapidly and so is rainforest.
+If you rely on the rainforest to live and have thousands of years of inherited knowledge, monitoring the forest is part of your everyday.
+However, the climate is changing rapidly and so is the rainforest.

 Combining traditional knowledge with technology and big data and making that data accessible to rainforest communities is key to halting deforestation and fighting the climate crisis.